 \subsection{Background}

-Microservices architecture breaks applications into small, independent services that communicate over networks \cite{SoCC2021_MS_luo, deathStarBench_ASPLOS19}.
-In cloud-edge computing, these services can run in central cloud data centers, on edge nodes (near end-users/devices), or across both.
-In practice, an application might be split so that some microservices run in the cloud (for centralized tasks or global data) and others run at the edge (for local data processing or quick response), communicating over the network.
-This hybrid deployment improves application performance by reducing the distance data must travel, lowering user-perceived latency and offloading work from the cloud to local nodes.
-However, despite the promising benefits of deploying microservice applications in cloud-edge clusters, there are notable challenges when the deployment goes to a practical scenario.
+Microservice architecture decomposes an application into small, independently deployable services that communicate over the network \cite{SoCC2021_MS_luo, deathStarBench_ASPLOS19}.
+In cloud--edge computing, these services can be deployed in central cloud data centers, on edge nodes near end users and devices, or across both.
+In practice, an application may be partitioned so that some microservices run in the cloud (for global data, analytics, or coordination) while latency-sensitive components execute at the edge, communicating via Remote Procedure Calls (RPCs) or REST APIs.